 Modelbuilder#

 This notebook presents the basic features of the modelbuilder proof of concept.
-It generates a D-Flow FM model from scratch with only a lat/lon box as input.
-Since this is a proof of concept, many functions/inputs will change in the future but this notebook will be updated accordingly.
+It generates a D-Flow FM model from scratch with only spatial and temporal extents as input.
+Since this is a proof of concept, many functions/inputs will change in the future and this notebook will be updated accordingly.

 This modelbuilder combines many other Python packages.
 We use MeshKernelPy for grid generation, HYDROLIB-core to write all D-Flow FM files (like .mdu, .ext, *.bc), xarray to process netcdf files and xugrid to process ugrid netcdf files.
 Everything is wrapped in dfm_tools which also provide additional features.